 If your church is anything at all like mine, there is a pretty limitless supply of human needs and desperation within a 5 mile radius of it in any direction.
+Add to that reality our current COVID-19 circumstances, and now we are talking about a similar radius around each of us individually!
 There are single moms struggling to make ends meet, there is poverty and homelessness, there are drug addicts and prostitutes, there are sick people and broken people…lots of reminders all around us that we live in a broken world.
 I wonder if all that brokenness causes you to lose sleep at night, trying to discern what needs are your church’s to meet and what ones are not?

 You cannot meet them all.
 And even if you could, it is probably not God’s assignment for your church to meet them all.
 He is funny that way.
 Like a tornado which touches down on one house and leaves the one next to it standing, God’s assignments for us often have us meeting needs in one person (or one family or one group), without meeting the needs of scores of others all around them.

 That was the disciples’ experience with Jesus in John, chapter 5 at the pool at Bethesda.
 A pool surrounded by a “multitude” of crippled and lame people.
-The disciples followed Jesus to the pool, watched him heal one man, and then watched him leave all the others behind.
-I don’t know about you, but that would have troubled me a great deal! …
+The disciples followed Jesus to the pool, watched him heal one man, and …